Skip to main content

 • No foreign transaction fees

-• Cardholders can redeem points at 1.25 cents each for travel booked through Chase Travel℠ or transfer points to Chase’s 14 airline and hotel partners
+• Points can be redeemed through Chase Travel℠ or transferred to 14 airline and hotel partners

-• 10% anniversary points bonus each year (based on total annual spending, 1 point per $10 spent)
+• 10% anniversary points bonus each year (based on total annual spending)

-• Travel protection perks including trip cancellation insurance, car rental insurance and lost luggage insurance
+• Travel protection perks including trip cancellation insurance, rental car coverage and lost luggage insurance

 Cons:

-• To maximise your point advantages you have to book through the Chase Travel℠ platform
+• To maximise some benefits, you may need to book travel through Chase Travel℠

 Learn more about the Chase Sapphire Preferred® Card*